glyh/on_pal/README.md

-# NOTE: This is a vaperware.
+# NOTE: This is a vaporware.

 # Quick Pitch
 - A **functional** language with inspiration from Common Lisp, Clojure, Elixir, Ruby, Haskell